alvas-education-foundation/Suchithra-Heggade_Online_Coding/README.md

 Take as command line arguments, the following inputs to the program: Sleep Interval for thread t1 Sleep Interval for thread t2 Message per cycle No of cycles

-3.write a c programme to check whether two strings are anagrame or not
+3.write a c programme to check whether two strings are anagram or not